openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 cls.doc() = "These are my first class bindings!"
 ```

-Create `__init__` and functions for the class. `py::arg` stand for actual arguments of the given function, remember these should match their C++ equivalent in order and count <!-- number? -->.
-However argument names are not required to be an exact copy of C++ ones, as different restricted keywords or shortnames could appear, pick them with a taste. :) Very unusual `R"(...)"` construct adds documentation string to the function.
-OpenVINO:tm: project follows *reST (reStructuredText)* format of docstrings.
+Create `__init__` and functions for the class. `py::arg` stand for actual arguments of the given function.
+Remember, these should match their C++ equivalents both in order and number.
+However, argument names are not required to be exact copies of the C++ ones, as different restricted keywords or shortnames could appear.
+Pick them tastefully :) A very unusual construct of `R"(...)"` adds a documentation string to the function.
+The OpenVINO:tm: project follows the *reST (reStructuredText)* format of docstrings.
 ```cpp
 // This initialize use already implemented C++ constructor cls.def(py::init<ov::Tensor&>(),